Not in a hurry to become CM of Bihar: Tejashwi | Politics

 - India

-Bihar Deputy Chief Minister Tejashwi Prasad Yadav on Friday asserted that he was not in a hurry to occupy the highest seat of power in the state and advised leaders of his Rashtriya Janata Dal (RJD) to refrain from speaking on the issue.
+Bihar Deputy Chief Minister Tejashwi Prasad Yadav has asserted that he was not in a hurry to occupy the highest seat of power in the state and advised leaders of his Rashtriya Janata Dal (RJD) to refrain from speaking on the issue.

-Yadav was reacting to RJD state president Jagadanand Singh's statement in Delhi on Thursday that the young leader will become the chief minister by next year, which appears to have consternated some leaders in JD(U), the party of the incumbent Nitish Kumar.
+Yadav was reacting to RJD state president Jagadanand Singh's recent statement in Delhi that the young leader will become the chief minister by next year, which appears to have consternated some leaders in the JD(U), the party of the incumbent Nitish Kumar.

 ''I have no personal ambition nor am I in a hurry.
-Supporters tend to go overboard but this is not the time when we should be thinking who will be the CM in the future,'' Yadav told reporters.
+Supporters tend to go overboard but this is not the time when we should be thinking who will be the CM in the future,'' Yadav told reporters on Friday.

 ''We must remain focused on dislodging from power Fascist forces represented by the BJP.
 We have accomplished that in Bihar.
 The same needs to be achieved nationally,'' he said.